Cisco Zero Trust: A Holistic Approach

 Foundational Solution: Cisco DUO

 Acquiring DUO, which represents a modern identity-based approach to application access control, was a great move by Cisco.
-While endpoint security controls for defending user devices are ever-evolving due to the mobile nature of the workforce (see Endpoint Security Architecture), DUO’s focus is controlling what users can access.
+While endpoint security controls for defending user devices are ever-evolving due to the mobile nature of the workforce (see Endpoint Security), DUO’s focus is controlling what users can access.
 It’s a simple, well-documented solution that gives customers a vehicle for single-sign-on (SSO), multi-factor authentication (MFA) and a variety of other identity features.

 With DUO, TLS-native apps are essentially covered out of the box.
 Legacy apps can also be protected through a DUO proxy architecture.
 Plus, DUO provides the option of relying on existing asset manager investments to assess trust.